Avyrra/Obsidian-Infoboxes/README.md

 Any content added after the callout will be rendered beside it or below it.

+## Insert Properties Quickly

+Insert `/YAML/` to add all custom document properties as labels.
+All default obsidian properties, such as aliases or tags, are ignored.
+Properties are added in the order they appear in the properties block.

+You can also choose to add only select properties.
+For example `/YAML | Aliases, Color, Height, Weight/` will add the properties, Aliases, Color, Height, and Weight, as labels in that order.
+Spaces are optional.

+When properties are updated, they will automatically be reflected in the infobox.

 # How to Install
 This plugin is not yet on the community plugins browser, however it can still be installed and updated via the BRAT plugin.